/

 Practicum: 18 weeks

-At Queen’s, students can take the bachelor of education either consecutively (after their undergrad) or concurrently (at the same time as their bachelor’s degree).
-All students have to pick a concentration, or focus area, for their particular interests.
-Those include at-risk adolescents and young adults, educational technology, Indigenous education and more.
-Students also have the option to pick a program track—a concentration that comes with additional special events and courses—in the arts, Indigenous teacher education, outdoor education and French as a second language.
+At Queen’s, students can take the bachelor of education after their undergraduate degree, or concurrently with another bachelor’s degree.
+Students choose a focus area; possibilities include at-risk adolescents and young adults, educational technology, Indigenous teacher education and more.
+Students also have the option to pick a program track—a concentration that comes with additional special events and courses—in the arts, Indigenous teacher education, technological education, outdoor education and French as a second language.